 - a) Always be kind and thoughtful of others - b) Exhibit good manners, courtesy and respect for others at all times. - c) Take pride in the school and yourself. - d) Always do your best. - e) Be punctual and polite and be dressed smartly and correctly in full school uniform.
 No jewellery should be worn except small ear studs by girls. - f) Show a general alertness and consideration for others at all times and expect others to do the same.

 Towards staff

 - a) Show respect to gain respect.
-Intelligent, helpful discussion is welcomed by staff. - b) Follow teachers' instructions, do not interrupt and put up your hand to ask if you have not understood. - c) Shake your Form Teachers hand at the end of the day when you say goodbye.
+Intelligent, helpful discussion is welcomed by staff. - b) Follow teachers' instructions, do not interrupt and put up your hand to ask if you have not understood.

 Towards other pupils